-If you’ve been following my blog or Twitter, you probably know that I have recently undergone EMDR therapy, or eye movement desensitization and reprocessing (yeah, let’s stick with EMDR).
+If you’ve been following my blog, you might know that I have recently undergone EMDR therapy, or eye movement desensitization and reprocessing (yeah, let’s stick with EMDR).

 I had been diagnosed with PTSD, which apparently isn’t just for war veterans and survivors of horrific abuse.
 Most of my difficult feelings were surrounding my parents’ divorce: I could replay the night that it happened with unusual clarity, although I had no recall of the time periods around it, and any related thoughts brought intense waves of feeling.